Topical alignment in online social systems: Conclusions

 \section{Conclusions}

 In today's world, online social networks as Twitter provide a laboratory where information and users connections are available for study.
 In this work, we analyzed how the pair-to-pair structure of a social network is related to the information shared on it.
 Connections in a social network are the substrate over which information flows, which makes their flow partially dictated by the network structure.
 However, information flow cannot be seen as an independent phenomenon; its contents can affect how individuals behave.
 For instance, people might be inclined to bond with others following the affinity in the information they share.
 On the other hand, information shared by an individual can make other users less prone to establish a bond with her.
-We have explored this relation using Twitter's information and connection data demonstrating that individuals which have a relationship tend to be more similar than expected regarding the information they share.
-This is an evidence of inbreeding homophily, as defined by McPherson \& Smith-Lovin \cite{McPherson2001}, when considering topical similarity.
+We have explored this relation using Twitter's information and connection data demonstrating that individuals which have a relationship tend to be more similar than expected regarding the information they share, i.e., connected users tend to be topically aligned.

 On the other hand, in order to investigate how information is coupled with social connections, a key point is to design a model which captures its desired characteristics.
 We achieve this by modeling information as semantic topics of hashtags as Weng et al. \cite{Weng2015}.
 These topics encompass contents of information shared among users.
 We computed users affiliation in topics to characterize individuals' interests and preferences on Twitter.
 This characterization served as a basis for the exploration of topical similarity between individuals and we found that, on average, individuals are more likely to have a relationship with more similar users.
 For some users this effect is so profound that they are essentially connected to the users most similar to them in all our dataset, which suggests an effective way to predict new connections at least for a subset of individuals in the network.